Piroddi/AWSLambdaJava/README.md

 # AWSLambdaJava
-A repository for java based was lambda functions
+A repository for java based AWS Lambda functions